Apprenticeship in Botanical Horticulture

 Plant profiles and monthly identification tests

-Apprentices are required to learn a total of 120 plants per year.
+Apprentices are required to learn an average of 120 plants per year.
 These will be presented as ten plants a month by an ident coordinator.
 Apprentices will complete plant profiles for these plants and be assessed with a plant identification test.
 These tests will incorporate previous months plants leading to an overall test at the end of each year.

 Within each section, you will be given a practical test on specific horticultural operations, to confirm you have attained skills to the required standard.